patidotpy/Portfolio_projects/README.md

 # Portfolio_projects
-This is my first attempt create something new on GitHub
+This is my first attempt to create something new on GitHub